 For me, this is a need because they aren’t just for playing, they teach your babies and toddlers SO much too, which is why I really feel they’re a must-have.

-I wanted to provide you with an example of all the things they add to these boxes (it’s a lot!).
-So, I looked at “The Senser Play Kit” for ages 5-6 months, which includes things like: a spinning rainbow, magic tissues and box, play socks, a rainbow ball, and more!
+I wanted to provide you with an example of all the things they add to these boxes (because it’s a lot!).
+I looked at “The Senser Play Kit” for ages 5-6 months, which includes things like: a spinning rainbow, magic tissues and box, play socks, a rainbow ball, and more!
 They also include a play guide for that age range.

 Stokke High Chair